 Learn how employee benefit plans like 401(k)s can help you get a jump on your retirement savings and potentially benefit from compound returns.

-Compounding is when your initial investment grows along with your interest on the initial investment, giving your money the chance for more growth over time.
-That’s why it can help to start making your contributions as early as possible, though it's important to remember that investments don't always grow, and could lose money.
+Compounding is when your initial investment grows along with your interest, giving your money the chance for more growth over time.
+That’s why it can help to start making your contributions as early as possible (it’s important to remember that investments don’t always grow, and could lose money).

-Kinahan calls compounding “one of the miracles of the world.”
+JJ Kinahan, Chief Market Strategist, TD Ameritrade, calls compounding “one of the miracles of the world."
 And young investors can potentially benefit more than anyone.
-Because of compounding, those who start early potentially can end up with a lot more money in the end.
-Simply put, getting the most out of compound interest means investing as early as possible in life.
-The longer you wait to start saving for retirement, the more you miss out on the benefits of compound interest.
+Because of compounding, those who start early can potentially end up with a lot more money in the end.

-One thing you’ll need to decide is how much to contribute.
-You might want to consider investing as high a percentage of your income as your employer will match, as this can help you potentially get the most out of the matching contribution.
+One thing you’ll need to determine is how much to contribute.
+If possible, you should consider investing as high a percentage of your income as your employer will match, as this can help you potentially get the most out of the matching contribution.
 For instance, if your employer will match a maximum of 3% of your contributions, consider contributing at least 3%.
-This may still apply even if you’re in debt, because, as financial experts often note, it's "free" money.
+As financial experts often note, employer matches are “free" money.

-Additionally, if you contribute to any other outside accounts, such as a Roth IRA, try to contribute the maximum $5,500 a year to that account before adding any amount to your 401(k) above the employer match level.
-The Roth IRA can be an important option because it provides you tax-free cash in retirement.
-That's because with a Roth, you pay taxes when you contribute.
+If you contribute to any tax-advantaged accounts, such as a Roth IRA, try to contribute the maximum $5,500 a year (as of 2018) to that account before adding any amount to your 401(k) above the employer match level.
+The Roth IRA can be an important option for providing tax-free cash in retirement.
+That’s because with a Roth, you pay taxes when you contribute.
+So when it’s time to withdraw, you don’t pay any taxes.

-If you’re self-employed, freelance, or have a side gig, an SEP IRA might be an option, allowing you to contribute up to 25% of your self-employed/side gig income with no commitment to contribute each year.
+If you’re self-employed, freelance, or have a side gig, an SEP IRA might be an option, allowing you to contribute 25% of your income up to $55,000 for the 2018 tax year.
+You can change the percentage you contribute every year.
+You can skip years when you don’t have the money.
+You could even contribute once and never contribute again.

 If your employer doesn’t offer a plan, consider fully funding an Individual Retirement Account (IRA) or Roth IRA up to the current maximum of $5,500 a year.
 If you are married and one spouse doesn’t work, the worker can typically put in the $5,500 for the non-working spouse.
 There are some nuances based on income and personal situations, so be sure to talk to your tax-planning professional.
 Some financial services firms can help explain the rules to help you feel more comfortable and attempt to get the most from your retirement plan.